Skip to main content

 Installation

 To use this integration, JupiterOne requires an API key configured for read access in your Heroku account.
-The integration currently requires a Heroku Enterprise account and the read OAuth scope.
-Optionally, you can use the global OAuth scope to be able to fetch members of a Heroku team.
+The integration requires a Heroku Enterprise account and the read token scope.
+Optionally, use the global token scope to also fetch members of each Heroku team.

-The account used to generate the API key dictates which permissions it has.
-For full access to all available data, an account with the admin role should be used.
-Using an account with the member role will be able to pull in most data, but currently application add-on information is only available using the admin role.
+The Heroku account that generates the API key determines which permissions are available.
+For full access to all data (including application add-ons), the account must have the admin role.
+An account with the member role can retrieve most data, but add-on information is only accessible to admins.

 info

-For additional information on creating an API key on Heroku, refer to their API documentation.
+For additional information on creating an API key on Heroku, refer to the Heroku authentication documentation.

 Configuration in JupiterOne

-To install the Heroku integration in JupiterOne, navigate to the Integrations tab in JupiterOne and select Heroku.
+To install the Heroku integration in JupiterOne, navigate to the Integrations tab and select Heroku.
 Click New Instance to begin configuring your integration, providing the following:

-• The Account Name used to identify the Addigy account in JupiterOne.
+• Account Name — A label used to identify this integration instance in JupiterOne.
 Ingested entities will have this value stored in tag.AccountName when the AccountName toggle is enabled.

 Click Create Configuration after all values are provided.